mattppal/blog/src/content/blog/declarative-imperative.md

 I have [mixed feelings about Airflow](https://mattpalmer.io/posts/making-the-most-of-airflow/), but I do feel the above is a valid solution for many data teams, _especially_ those with existing deployments.

-For dbt, leveraging macros is _essential_ for introducing declarative solutions to dbt projects.
+For dbt, leveraging macros is _essential_ for introducing declarative solutions.
 Unfortunately, I still find that this does not solve the problem of duplicated SQL.
 There is a _huge_ opportunity for a hybrid SQL transformation tool, but it's a big problem to solve.
 Please correct me if I'm wrong, but to me, declarative frameworks in dbt must be custom-built.

 I will add that [datacoves](https://datacoves.com/) is trying to bring best practices to open-source tools.
 If you have a proclivity to solutions like dbt, Airflow, etc. I'd take a look at their offering.

 ### Hybrid tools

 While they're in short supply, new data transformation tools are being built from the ground-up to support declarative/imperative patterns natively.
-Two such tools are:

 <figure>
   <center><img src="/posts/declarative-imperative/mage.png"/></center>
 </figure>

-[Mage](https://www.mage.ai/)— the core functionality of Mage caters to the idea of pattern reuse.
+[Mage](https://www.mage.ai/): the core functionality of Mage caters to the idea of pattern reuse.
 Each "step" in a pipeline exists as a "block."
 End-to-end pipelines are constructed by chaining blocks to produce the desired output.
 Blocks can load, transform, and export data.
 It's not difficult to see how an intelligent architecture could effectively democratize data engineering and eliminate bottlenecks in data analytics.

 <figure>
   <center><img src="/posts/declarative-imperative/coalesce-c.png"/></center>
 </figure>

-[Coalesce](https://coalesce.io/)— as I mentioned earlier, Coalesce is very intriguing.
+[Coalesce](https://coalesce.io/): as I mentioned earlier, Coalesce is very intriguing.
 Combining column-level lineage with Data Architecture as a Service (DAaaS), Coalesce allows architects to define SQL patterns (like a SCD Type-2 table) that can be subsequently implemented by _anyone_, even less-technical users, via a GUI.
 The tool is currently positioned as an enterprise solution and only works on Snowflake, but I think they'll be a player to watch.

 ## 🎬 Conclusion

-- Recap the advantages of both declarative and imperative approaches in data engineering.
-- Highlight the symbiotic relationship between the two, enabling collaboration and knowledge sharing within data teams.
-- Encourage data engineers to embrace the power of both paradigms and foster a culture of feedback and innovation.
-- Express the potential for advancements in the modern data stack through iterative improvements in both declarative and imperative methodologies.
+Declarative and imperative patterns both have their place in data engineering.
+Unfortunately, most tools in the Modern Data Stack are declarative _or_ imperative, resulting in fragmented implementations and the need for _way_ too many tools.

+A hybrid approach leverages the best qualities of both solutions and nicely complements collaborative implementations.
+Architects can "build" imperative solutions, which can then be implemented with declarative language.
+This promotes knowledge sharing while eliminating data bottlenecks.

+We're at a crossroads in data tooling.
+The MDS giants of the future will leverage _both_ declarative and imperative patterns, in code and GUIs, to create tooling that not only democratizes data transformation, but _open-sources_ common code via a Github Actions-like marketplace.
+Some innovative teams are already building the start of these solutions.

+Until then, I advocate leveraging declarative frameworks atop imperative tools (e.g. [AstroSDK](https://github.com/astronomer/astro-sdk)) or seeking out solutions that have flexibility built-in, like Meltano.

+Data/analytics engineering is currently limited by a lack of solution-sharing.
+We need a tool that enables us to share solutions and a place to do so.
+Until then, we'll be confined to only what _our teams_ can accomplish rather than building on the foundation of engineers before us.